-Woodside and BHP have a dirty secret… which is that their proposed Scarborough to Pluto gas project is the most polluting fossil fuel development currently being planned in Australia.
+Woodside has a dirty secret… which is that their proposed Scarborough to Pluto gas project is the most polluting fossil fuel development currently being planned in Australia.

 If this project goes ahead, it will spew out a total of 1.69 billion tonnes of CO2 into our atmosphere, making it even more polluting than the Adani Carmichael coal mine.